patrikas-sestokas/BookLibrary/README.md

 * **`-take`** `[holder] [time from : yyyy-mm-dd] [time to : yyyy-mm-dd] [isbn]`

   Creates issue record and takes book by `[isbn]` from library.

-  Taking a book for longer than 2 months duration is not allowed.
+  Taking more than 3 books per person is not allowed, neither is leasing a book for longer than 2 months.
 * **`-return`** `[time from : yyyy-mm-dd] [time to : yyyy-mm-dd] [isbn]`

   Returns the book when provided with the same parameters as in **`-take`** command.

+  And yes, the application is aware of late returns.
 * **`-list`** lists books filtered using any number optional parameters below:
   * `author=[author]`
   * `category=[category]`